constituentvoice/ImageResolverPython/docs/README.txt

 TODO
 -----------------

-Still missing the following resolvers:

-* OpengraphResolver()

-I have no plans to implement a 9gag resolver.

 Need to implement better caching.
 Future plan is to include a configurable cache method so images seen across sessions can be cached for better performance